Pulp Fiction (1994).

 Most flashback films use the trips to the past to revisit characters known to us in the present.
 But some films use the flashback option to tell independent stories.
 Forever and a Day (1943) is a biography of a house, supplying a history of the house from its origins to its sufferings during the Nazi bombing of London.
 An even clearer example is Tales of Manhattan (1943).
 It traces how a coat of tails is passed down the social pecking order, from an elegant actor to a sharecropping community.
 No characters tie the episodes together, only the coat and some thematic motifs.
 Again, the blocks encourage us to contrast how different social classes use the tailcoat.

 I don’t find Tarantino picking up this circulating-object idea, but it has been reused in Twenty Bucks (1993), American Gun (2006), and other films.
 Somewhat in the same spirit, though, is Tarantino’s Death Proof, the second feature in Grindhouse (2007).
 The first half of the original theatrical release concerns four young women who are targeted by Stuntman Mike, a free-range master of vehicular homicide.
-All the women are killed, but in the second half Mike meets his match in a trio of car-crazy film staffers, one of whom is a stuntwoman while another is an expert driver.
+All the women are killed, but in the second half Mike meets his match in a quartet of car-crazy film staffers, one of whom is a stuntwoman while another is an expert driver.
 Mike is like the coat of tails in Tales of Manhattan: the only link between the film’s episodes.

 Flashbacks can, of course, be much briefer, and when they are they don’t usually have the heft of blocks.
 But when a scene is replayed as a flashback, both the replay and the original scene can stand out.
 The flashback replay of the murder of Monty in Mildred Pierce (1945) gains a certain solidity, since it reveals things that were suppressed (and fudged) in the first go-round.
 (Go here for the entry and the analytical video discussing these scenes.)
 Another example is the conflicting testimony that includes a lying flashback in Crossfire (1947).

 Pushing beyond his predecessors, Tarantino tries a more elaborate replay in Jackie Brown (1997).
 He presents the shopping-mall money exchange three times, from different characters’ attached viewpoints.
-The side-by-side replays make the whole money drop stand out as as a block, as does the chapter title (“Money Exchange: For Real This Time”) and the length (over twenty minutes).
+The side-by-side replays make the whole money drop stand out as a block, as does the chapter title (“Money Exchange: For Real This Time”) and the length (over twenty minutes).
 A practice session for the exchange forms a parallel block, with its own introductory title (“Money Exchange: Trial Run”).

 Meet Me in St. Louis (1944).